polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 ### Finalizing Block

-After all queued transactions have been executed, the executive module calls into each pallet's `on_idle` and `on_finalize` functions to perform any final business logic that should take place at the end of the block.
-The modules are again executed in the order that they are defined in the `frame_support::runtime` macro, but in this case, the `on_finalize` function in the system pallet is executed last.
+After all queued transactions have been executed, the executive module calls into each pallet's `on_idle` and `on_finalize` functions to perform any final business logic that should occur at the block's end.
+The modules are again executed in the order defined in the `frame_support::runtime` macro, but in this case, the `on_finalize` function in the system pallet is executed last.

 After all of the `on_finalize` functions have been executed, the executive module checks that the digest and storage root in the block header match what was calculated when the block was initialized.
 The `on_idle` function also passes through the remaining weight of the block to allow for execution based on the blockchain’s usage.